x-square/data_analytics/24-04-advanced-data-analytics.md

 ### Your assignment

 You will conduct hypothesis testing on the data for the TLC data.
-You’ve been asked to investigate TLC’s dataset to determine which hypothesis testing method best serves the data and the TLC project.
+You've been asked to investigate TLC's dataset to determine which hypothesis testing method best serves the data and the TLC project.

 ### Specific project deliverables